caffeinism/pfutils/README.md

 ## Experiment

 Writing a large amount to a single file does not reveal the metadata overhead, which is a problem when using a network-based file system when only block IO is used.
 I will use as an example the copy and delete of imagenet, which may appear in general.
 In the experiment, I dropped the page cache before executing the instruction.
+Micron 7300 Pro 1.92TB as DAS and cephfs with 3 ramdisk nodes as NAS.

 ## cp